VoIP reliability is crucial for maintaining seamless communication, as any downtime can lead to significant…

-The rise of complexity in contemporary electronic and electrical technologies, and the ever-increasing distance that signals need to travel, have intensified electrical interference in cables.
+The rise of complexity in contemporary electrical technologies, and the ever-increasing distance that signals need to travel, have intensified electrical interference in cables and have caused business disruptions.
 As a result, cable manufacturers have opted to shield their cables.

 The primary function of a cable shield is to minimize the escape of signals from cables and limit external disruption.